marlonecobos/kuenm2/README.md

 using the `calibration()` function.

-To support a deeper understanding of the calibration process, a step to explore further extrapolation risks in the testing partitions can be performed in kuenm2.
-Tools in the package help to produce visualizations of response curves from training data overlapped with environmental conditions at testing sites for selected models.
-This another option exclusive to kuenm2.
+To support a deeper understanding of the calibration process, a step to explore extrapolation risks during the process of training and testing models can be performed in kuenm2.
+The function `partition_response_curves()` helps to produce visualizations of response curves from training data overlapped with environmental conditions at testing sites for selected models (another option exclusive to kuenm2).

 #### Model explorations

 Once best models are selected, they must be fitted using `fit_selected()` to analyze their characteristics and behavior.
-Fitted models can be explored to assess variable importance and examine response curves.
+Fitted models can be explored to assess `variable_importance()` and examine response curves (`response_curve()` and `all_response_curves()`).
 This offers insights into predictor influence in models and ecological interpretation.

-If an independent set of records (not included for model calibration) is available, it can be used to re-evaluate the predictive performance of selected models.
+If an independent set of records (not included for model calibration) is available, it can be used to re-evaluate the predictive performance of selected models using `independent_evaluation()`.
 Partial ROC and omission rates are calculated for these new records to measure model performance, but extrapolation risks also are assessed for these points using the MOP metric (exclusive to kuenm2).
 Results from this evaluation can help further filter the selected models or inform the decision to incorporate the independent records into the calibration dataset.

 #### Model projections